CASE STUDIES

 The Solution

-AFL’s new splice enclosure design replaces galvanized cast iron and steel with lightweight structural foam, engineering resin and strategic aluminum strengthening components.
-Designed by AFL development designer Wayne Quesnel, the new box weighs 29 pounds, a 55 percent weight reduction from the previous design.
+The customer’s new splice enclosure design replaces galvanized cast iron and steel with lightweight structural foam, engineering resin and strategic aluminum strengthening components.
+Designed by customer, the new box weighs 29 pounds, a 55 percent weight reduction from the previous design.

-Through the combined efforts of AFL Engineering, Mack Molding, GE Plastics and prototyping specialists at Ferriot Inc. of Akron, Ohio, the new splice enclosure design was completed and the prototype introduced to the AFL sales force in less than two months.
-Once approved for production, AFL, Mack and Model Mold and Die coordinated in another fast-track effort to develop, manufacture and commission the very innovative tooling required to produce the splice enclosure.
-OPTI-GUARD™ was in full production less than six months after the first sketch was made.
+Through the combined efforts of the customer, Mack Molding, GE Plastics (Now SABIC) and prototyping specialists at Ferriot Inc. of Akron, Ohio, the new splice enclosure design was completed and the prototype introduced to the AFL sales force in less than two months.
+Once approved for production, Mack Molding coordinated a fast-track effort to develop, manufacture and commission the very innovative tooling required to produce the splice enclosure.
+The product was in full production less than six months after the first sketch was made.